MIT-SPARK/Kimera-VIO/README.md

 - Run: `./scripts/stereoVIOEuroc.bash -p PATH_TO_DATASET -d 1 -r -parallel` where you specify the path to the dataset (e.g. path to '2011_09_26_drive_0005_extract' folder).
 (Again, the `-r` is enabling using the structural regularities and the `-parallel` is for using VIO in parallel mode)

+# Parameters
+SparkVIO accepts two sources of parameters:
+- YAML files: contains parameters for Backend and Frontend.
+- [gflags](https://gflags.github.io/gflags/) contains parameters for all the rest.

+To get help on what each gflag parameter does, just run the executable with the `--help` flag: `./build/stereoVIOEuroc --help`.

+  - Optionally, you can try the VIO using structural regularities, as in [Toni's thesis](https://www.research-collection.ethz.ch/handle/20.500.11850/297645), by specifying the option ```-r```: ```./stereoVIOEuroc.bash -p "PATH_TO_DATASET/V1_01_easy" -r```

 Tips for usage
 ----------------------
-- The 3D Visualization window implements the following keyboard shortcuts (you need to have the window in focus, click on it):
+- The 3D Visualization window implements the following keyboard shortcuts (you need to have the window in focus: click on it):
-    - Press 't': toggle freezing visualization (as of know, this blocks the whole pipeline, it might change once the visualization is threaded).
+    - Press `t`: toggle freezing visualization.
-    - Press 'v': prints to the terminal the pose of the current viewpoint of the 3D visualization window.
+    - Press `v`: prints pose of the current viewpoint of the 3D visualization window.
-    - Press 'w': prints to the terminal the size of the 3D visualization window.
+    - Press `w`: prints to the terminal the size of the 3D visualization window.
-    - Do not press 'q': unless you want to terminate the pipeline in an abrupt way, see #74.

-     These last two shortcuts are useful if you want to programmatically set the initial viewpoint and size of the screen when launching the 3D visualization window (this is done at the constructor of the 3DVisualizer class).
+     > These last two shortcuts are useful if you want to programmatically set the initial viewpoint and size of the screen when launching the 3D visualization window (this is done at the constructor of the 3DVisualizer class).

+    - Do not press `q` unless you want to terminate the pipeline in an abrupt way (see #74).
-    - Press 's': to get a screenshot of the 3D visualization window.
+    - Press `s`: to get a screenshot of the 3D visualization window.
-    - Press '0', '1', or '2': to toggle the 3D mesh representation (only visible if the gflag 'visualize_mesh' is set to true).
+    - Press `0`, `1`, or `2`: to toggle the 3D mesh representation (only visible if the gflag 'visualize_mesh' is set to true).
-    - Press 'a': to toggle ambient light for the 3D mesh ('visualize_mesh' has to be set to true).
+    - Press `a`: to toggle ambient light for the 3D mesh (gflag `visualize_mesh` has to be set to true).
-    - Press 'l': to toggle lighting for the 3D mesh ('visualize_mesh' has to be set to true).
+    - Press `l`: to toggle lighting for the 3D mesh (gflag `visualize_mesh` has to be set to true).

-> For these shortcuts to take effect you need to have the window in focus.
-Note also that there might be a big delay between your keypress and the actual processing of the information as this is purely sequential with the VIO pipeline itself; this might change after parallelizing the pipeline).

 - The 3D Visualization allows to load an initial `.ply` file.
 This is useful for example for the Euroc dataset `V1_01_*` where we are given a point-cloud of the scene.
 Note that the `.ply` file must have the following properties in the header, and its corresponding entries: